Affiliate links on Android Authority may earn us a commission. Learn more.

 Another option around this price range is the Samsung Galaxy S20 FE ($699), which has a Qualcomm Snapdragon 865 processor, multiple cameras, microSD expansion, and a 120Hz display for the same price as the Pixel 5.
 In fact, you can spring for a fully-fledged Samsung Galaxy S21 ($799) for just $100 more.

-If you’re a fan of iOS, Apple announced the iPhone 12 Mini ($699) in 2020, which also matches the Pixel 5’s price.
-The iPhone 12 Mini has a much faster processor in the form of the new Apple A14 Bionic, but it loses out on refresh rate and the quality of its personal digital assistant.
-You can check out our thoughts on Apple’s affordable rival in our full review here.
+If you’re a fan of iOS, Apple’s iPhone 13 Mini ($699) also matches the Pixel 5’s price.
+The iPhone 13 Mini has a much faster processor, but it loses out on refresh rate and the quality of its personal digital assistant.

 Personally, I think $649 would have been a better price for the Pixel 5.
 The price difference between the Google Pixel 4a and Google Pixel 4a 5G is $150.
 Google slapping an extra $200 on the price tag for an aluminum frame, wireless charging, IP68 water and dust resistance, 2GB more RAM, and a 90Hz display seems a bit excessive.
 Considering the Pixel 4a 5G is effectively a perfectly balanced mix of the Pixel 4a and the Pixel 5, a similar $150 price difference would have seemed more appropriate.
 The later releases of the Pixel 5a and Pixel 6 just go to show how mismatched the price was here.